 This leaves many of them feeling that even though they’re very independent, they are depriving themselves of a lot of things that would help them feel comfortable or more fulfilled.

-Here are some recommendations, links to products I recommend from companies I have a referral relationship with as well as various techniques you can try to improve your self-reliance without making excessive sacrifices.
+Here are some techniques you can try to improve your self-reliance without making excessive sacrifices.

 Grow As Much Produce As Is Feasible